MHawksworth/scaladbtest/README.markdown

     - user_account_id: 1, name: "Ken Egervari", is_enabled: true
     - user_account_id: 2, name: "George W. Bush", is_enabled: false

-If you specify the *"true"* instead of *true*, scaladbtest will think you mean the string "true" instead of the boolean value, which is probably not what you want.
+If you specify the value *"true"* instead of *true*, scaladbtest will think you mean the string "true" instead of the boolean value, which is probably not what you want.

 ### Dates